 No Additional Cost Exclusion – IRC §132(b); Reg. §1.132-2

-If a game or event has excess capacity or unsold tickets, the value of tickets given to UA employees may be excludable under the “no additional cost” rule. (*home games only – see below)
+If a home athletic game or campus event has excess capacity or unsold tickets, the value of tickets given to UA employees may be excludable from income under the “No Additional Cost” rule.

 Qualified Employee Discount Exclusion – IRC §132(c); Reg. §1.132-3

-For home games, there is no direct cost for UA to obtain the ticket; it is considered a service that the employer offers for sale to customers in the usual course of its business.
-Therefore, there are two potential exclusions that may apply:
+For home games, there is no direct cost for UA to obtain the event ticket; it is considered a service that the employer offers for sale to customers in the usual course of its business.

-For away games, there is a direct cost for UA to obtain the ticket, since we must pay the other school or venue for the tickets.
+For away games, there is a direct cost for UA to obtain the event ticket since we must pay the opposing teams’ school or venue for the event tickets.
 A complimentary ticket will be taxable to the employee at face value as a taxable fringe benefit.